Maj.-Gen. Charles Alan Andrew Cathcart, 7th Earl Cathcart1

 Maj.-Gen. Charles Alan Andrew Cathcart, 7th Earl Cathcart was born on 30 November 1952.1 He is the son of Maj.-Gen. Alan Cathcart, 6th Earl Cathcart and Rosemary Clare Marie Gabrielle Smyth-Osbourne.2 He married Vivien Clare Skinner, daughter of Francis Desmond McInnes Skinner, on 12 September 1981.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He gained the rank of 2nd Lieutenant between 1973 and 1975 in the service of the Scots Guards.1 He became a Liveryman of the Merchant Taylor's Company.1 He was registered as a Associate, Institute of Chartered Accountants (A.C.A.).1 He was admitted to Royal Company of Archers.1 He held the office of Councillor of the Brecknock District Council in 1998.1 He succeeded to the title of 7th Baron Greenock, of Greenock, co.
-Renfrew [U.K., 1807] on 15 June 1999.1 He succeeded to the title of 16th Lord Cathcart [S., c.
-1452] on 15 June 1999.1 He held the position of Chief of the Name and Arms of Cathcart on 15 June 1999.1 He succeeded to the title of 7th Earl Cathcart [U.K., 1814] on 15 June 1999.1 He succeeded to the title of 7th Viscount Cathcart, of Cathcart, co.
-Renfrew [U.K., 1807] on 15 June 1999.1 He lived in 2003 at Gateley Hall, Dereham, Norfolk, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of 2nd Lieutenant between 1973 and 1975 in the Scots Guards.1 He became a Liveryman of the Merchant Taylor's Company.1 He was registered as a Associate, Institute of Chartered Accountants (A.C.A.)1 He was admitted to the Royal Company of Archers.1 He held the office of Councillor of the Brecknock District Council in 1998.1 He succeeded as the 7th Baron Greenock, of Greenock, co.
+Renfrew [U.K., 1807] on 15 June 1999.1 He succeeded as the 16th Lord Cathcart [S., c.
+1452] on 15 June 1999.1 He held the position of Chief of the Name and Arms of Cathcart from on 15 June 1999.1 He succeeded as the 7th Earl Cathcart [U.K., 1814] on 15 June 1999.1 He succeeded as the 7th Viscount Cathcart, of Cathcart, co.
+Renfrew [U.K., 1807] on 15 June 1999.1 He lived in 2003 at Gateley Hall, Dereham, Norfolk, EnglandG.1

 Children of Maj.-Gen. Charles Alan Andrew Cathcart, 7th Earl Cathcart and Vivien Clare Skinner